Table of Contents

 - Starting the project – two weeks maximum.

 Employers will not experience such speedy organization by collaborating with a traditional outsourcing agency because they need much more time to set up each stage.

-There will not be any third party intermediary between you and your offshore software development team that you hire via YouTeam.
-You will be able to directly interview the software engineers and communicate with them during the project.
-However, if you still need an external project manager we can help you with that.
+There are no third-party intermediaries between the company and their offshore software development team hired via YouTeam.
+Employers are able to interview the software engineers and communicate with them directly during the project.
+However, if an external project manager is still needed, we can help with that.